Codium-ai/mgmt-portal-docs/docs/general/pr-agent.md

     ![pr-agent_1](../assets/pr-agent_1.png)

 3. Click on the "Connect" button.
-Authenticate and authorize Codium to connect your repository.
+Authenticate and authorize Qodo to connect your repository.

 4. Configure the PR (Pull Request) agent settings as needed.
 For more information, refer to  [(https://codium-ai.github.io/docs/pragent/)](https://codium-ai.github.io/docs/pragent/)